SounakRay1997/ColumbiaChat/README.md

 run :
 sudo chown -R $USER:$GROUP ~/.config

-5. You should be able to send messages using users.
+8. You should be able to send messages using users.

+To run tests :

+9. Run cucumber features